huongnguyenvobbs22-ops/MIS-311/README.md

 Cleaning Process

-- Missing values were identified and rows with incomplete information were removed.
-- Duplicate records were removed using Excel’s “Remove Duplicates” function.
-- The dataset was checked to ensure consistency and accuracy before analysis.
+During the data cleaning process, missing values in essential columns like “Vehicle Identification Number”, “City”, “Model Year”, “Make”, and “Model” were removed to keep the data accurate.
+I also spotted and cleared out duplicate rows to make sure the dataset is clean and reliable.
+Finally, the “Model Year” column was changed to an integer format for better consistency.

 **3. Descriptive Statistics & Key Insights**